jitpack/jitpack.io/_index.en.md

 **Some extras to consider**

-Add dependency information in your README.
+Add dependency information to your README.
 Tell the world where to get your library:

 ```gradle
    repositories {